andrewcooke/bnum/README.md

 Aliases
 -------

-By default, iqt's an error to repeat a value, because mixing implicit and explicit values could give very confusing bugs.
+By default, it is an error to repeat a value, because mixing implicit and explicit values could give very confusing bugs.
 You can disable this by adding the `AllowAliases` mixin.